anthonydourra/CTI-Detection-Awareness/CTI_Briefs/2025-05-26_interlock_ransomware.md

 After persistence is gained and system information is received by the attackers, they can then harvest credentials using various expolits.

 - Lateral Movement: Valid credentials are used to login to other systems via RDP
-- Exfiltration: Sensitive data is uploaded to Azure Blob Storage controlled by attackers and is published to an .onion site.
+- Collection & Exfiltration: Sensitive data is uploaded to Azure Blob Storage controlled by attackers and is published to an .onion site.

 - Execution: Ransomware Deployment